dbaron/details-styling/README.md

-We could have pseudo-elements to address the three pieces of the disclosure widget: the summary, the open/closed marker, and the collapsable contents.
+We could have pseudo-elements to address the three pieces of the disclosure widget: the summary's container, the open/closed marker, and the container for the collapsable contents.
 These pseudo-elements could potentially address pieces that have a defined relationship with each other in user-agent shadow DOM content.